grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/browser/elementhandle/setinputfiles.md

   const page = browser.newPage();

   // In this example we create a simple web page with an upload input field.
-  // Usually you would use page.goto to navigate to a page with an file input field. page.setContent(`
+  // Usually, you would use page.goto to navigate to a page with a file input field. page.setContent(`
     <html>
       <head></head>